 Moose Creek Project staff visited the Phase 1 and 2 project sites numerous times during and after the flooding.
 Phase 2 (which was completed summer 2006) looks very similar to how it was constructed.
 There are some changes, due to the flooding, but they are minimal.
 Phase 1 (which was completed in summer 2005) experienced more modifications to the completed restoration design; however the stream continues to have continuous fish passage and still bypasses the previous waterfall barrier to fish passage.
 It was exciting to see that the Moose Creek Project designs endured the test of a large flood and succeeded in maintaining fish passage.

-If you would like to visit the project site or volunteer to help, please contact Jessica or Brian at 745-0737.
+If you would like to visit the project site or volunteer to help, please contact Jessica Winnestaffer at 745-0737.